Instructions for assembling The Cathedral Hive Un-assembled Kit.

 * Wood Glue – Tight Bond II – Best waterproof and dries slowly

-Prop the Hive Body Sides in place as a temporary hold, until the glue is applied and the glue fully sets.
-Here we used boxes of nails from the wood shop to prop the Hive Body Sides in place.
+Propthe Side Panelsin place as the glue is applied and fully sets.
+Here we used boxes of nails from the wood shop to prop the Side Panels in place.

-Ensure Hive Ends are flush before gluing together
+Ensure Side Panels are flush before gluing together

 STEPS gluing and clamping hive panels